-A chance meeting has led me to looking at Matthew’s gospel.
+A chance meeting has led me to Matthew’s gospel.

-God has planted me in chapter12 and I find myself focused on verse 36 for several days.
+God has settled me in chapter12 and I find myself focused on verse 36 for several days.

 The context of verse 36 is part of his response to “It is only by Beelzebub, the prince of demons, that this fellow drives out demons.”

 We have this tendency to take a verse like this and beat people up with it.
-Another way of stating this would be the laying undue guilt and condemnation upon Christians who will not look at the scriptures for themselves.
+Another way of stating that idea would be the undue guilt and condemnation we lay upon people who will not look at scripture for themselves.

 Let’s take a look at the possibilities of what he was talking about.

-But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.
-(Matthew 12:36 KJV)
+But I say to you that every idle word, whatever men may speak, they shall give an account of it in the day of judgment.
+Matthew 12:36 MKJV)

-One might think that he had turned his attentions back to his disciples, or the crowd that seemed to follow him everywhere.
-That might be a logical assumption except that he, in verse 34, states: “you generation of vipers”, a specific reference to the pharisees that had challenged him and were still standing before him.
+One might think that he had turned his attention back to his disciples, or the crowd that seemed to follow him everywhere.
+That would be a logical assumption except that He, in verse 34, states: “you generation of vipers”, a specific reference to the Pharisees that had challenged him and were still standing before him.

-The specific audience is the pharisees, and yet he is also talking to a Jewish crowd of followers, and the fact that Matthew points all this out then by extension applies to us in general.
+Although the target of His conversation is the Pharisees, He is also talking to the Jewish crowd that always followed Him; the fact that Matthew points all this out then by extension applies to us as well.
 But does it really?

 There seems to be a dividing line.

-These are the tribulation saints.
-Those who did not believe prior to the harpazo ( I have a little trouble with the term the rapture for it is not in scripture with the exception of the Latin Vulgate.)
-These saints, as God called them, certainly experienced a judgment based upon their words.
+These are the tribulation saints – those who did not believe prior to the harpazo (the rapture.)
+These saints, as God called them, certainly experienced a judgment based upon their words and actions.

-As I write this I am thinking about a guy at work, a Jehovah Witness, that does not know the true God, and yet has some vague understanding about God and who he is.
-One thing for sure is that Jesus is not the brother of Satan.
-Why wouldn’t a belief system like that not fall under the category of blaspheming against the Spirit.
-If anything I think what we see here is a God that is much more merciful than most of us imagined.
+As I write this I am thinking about a guy at work, a Jehovah Witness, that does not know the true God, and yet has a vague understanding of God and who he is.
+He does, however, believe that Jesus and Satan were brothers.
+Why wouldn’t a belief system like that not fall under the category of blaspheming against the Spirit?
+If anything I think that we find that God is much more merciful than most of us imagined.

-One other thing to note about these “careless” people.
-Faults or not they rule and reign with Christ during the thousand years, merely because they finally took a stand and chose God over the beast.
+One other thing to note about these people who disregarded God’s pleas for them to come to Him.
+Faults or not, they (if deemed a part of the tribulation saints,) will rule and reign with Christ during the thousand years, merely because they finally took a stand and chose God over the beast.

-There are other predominant flags here that leads us to an understanding of what and to whom Jesus is talking.
+There are other predominant flags here that lead us to an understanding of what and to whom Jesus is talking.

-- Firstly, let’s not just classify them as pharisees but deeply religious people.
-Now we can extend this to today.
-We have plenty of those.
+- First, let’s not just classify them as Pharisees but deeply religious people.
+Now we can extend this to today, and we have plenty of those.

 - Secondly, Jesus deemed their words as careless.
-Perhaps we can substitute thoughtless, derogatory, in opposition, blatantly lacking belief, and therefore in denial of the power of Holy Spirit and therefore God.
-If you attribute an act of God to the Satanic then are you not also denying the power of God, and perhaps even God himself.
+Perhaps we can substitute thoughtless, derogatory, in opposition, blatantly lacking belief, and therefore in denial of the power of the Holy Spirit and therefore God.
+If you attribute an act of God to the Satanic then you are not just denying the power of God, you may well be denying God himself.

 The passage tells us that Jesus knew their thoughts.
-Does that mean that they had not openly spoken the negativity that filled their vile little hearts?
+Doesn’t that mean that they had not openly spoken out the negativity that filled their vile little hearts?
 What if, even on a small scale, they had broadcast their denials of God and his power?

-“Make a tree good and its fruit will be good, or make a tree bad and its fruit will be bad, for a tree is recognized by its fruit.
-(Matthew 12:33 NIV)
+“Make a tree good and its fruit will be good or make a tree bad and its fruit will be bad, for a tree is known by its fruit.